Shake, Rattle & Roll X: "Emergency"

-Jay became aware of the events happening outside.
-He, Sarah and the others immediately evacuate to the upper floors as the witch relentlessly break in, killing patients including Julius and Erick.
-The others hid in the stock room while Jay rescues a young girl from the aswang wife.
+Jay, Sarah and the others evacuate to the upper floors as the aswangs, break in, killing patients including Julius and Erick.
+The others hide in the stock room while Jay rescues a young girl from the aswang wife.

-Dennis, who had been separated from the team, thought that chemicals can kill the aswangs but was proven wrong: holy water can.
-They formulated a plan: Jay and Sarah ward the beasts off while hospital chaplain Father Miguel (Cris Daluz) and Dennis bless the water tank with holy water.

-Sarah and Jay were trapped in a locked corridor, with the beasts in pursuit.
+Sarah and Jay are trapped in a locked corridor, with the beasts in pursuit.
 They use a defibrillator to electrocute the aswangs.
-At that moment, Father Miguel and Dennis reached the tank, and Sarah jokingly revealed to Jay that she was pregnant.
+Meanwhile, the hospital chaplain, Father Miguel and Dennis are running for the water tank.
+Jay confesses to Sarah he still loves her and Sarah reveals that she is pregnant.

-At this point, the monsters turn into more powerful creatures and launch their final attack.
-Father Miguel, meanwhile, blesses the water in the tank, tainting it with holy water.
-While Jay is being attacked by the creatures, Sarah then uses a fire-lit boom to activate the fire sprinkler system to destroy the aswangs.
-At the end of the story, it is revealed that the baby was on the hospital's rooftop, thus avoiding getting soaked in holy water.
-It opens its eyes and unleashing a final jumpscare.
+The monsters turn into more powerful creatures and launch their final attack.
+Father Miguel, meanwhile, blesses the water in the tank with holy water.
+While Jay is being attacked by the creatures, Sarah uses a fire-lit broom to activate the fire sprinkler system to destroy the aswangs.
+At the end, it is revealed that the baby was on the hospital's rooftop, thus avoiding getting soaked in holy water.
+It opens its eyes and unleash its final scare to the viewer.

 "Class Picture"

 A terrified young woman running through the halls of San Selino College at night sees horrific visions of a dead student wearing an old school uniform.
-When she finds herself clad in the same uniform, she becomes more terrified when she is scourged by an unseen force while a diabolical female laughter is heard.
+When she finds herself clad in the same uniform, she is scourged by an unseen force while a diabolical female laughter is heard.
 The young woman dies after being stoned and having her forehead sliced by a razor being held by an unknown female hand with a sleeve of a nun's habit.

-Joy (Kim Chiu), Lui (Gerald Anderson) and their 8 friends are graduating college students of San Selino who spend their weekend in the campus, being assigned to prepare an exhibit in exchange for lifting their organization's suspension and their clearance for graduation.
-On their first night, one of their classmates, Nicole (Niña Jose), presumably the young woman in the opening, disappeared without a trace.
+Joy, Lui and their friends are graduating college students of San Selino who spend their weekend in the campus, being assigned to prepare an exhibit in exchange for lifting their organization's suspension and their clearance for graduation.
+On their first night, one of their classmates, Nicole, presumably the young woman in the opening, disappears without a trace.